anglerud/makespace_servo_demo/docs/index.md

 ## Arduino nano and c++

 Here we've wired up our Arduino Nano to the same servo setup.
-The contol pin is "D9".
+The control pin is "D9".

 <a href="images/arduino_setup_large.jpg"><img src="images/arduino_setup_small.jpg" /></a>